anonymin/thinkful-vday/readme.md

 ## Conclusion

 Thank you so much for reading.
 Leave questions/comments/issues/concerns below.
+Also, show off your skills - paste the link to your card below.

 Cheers!